fleetdm/fleet/docs/Using Fleet/MDM-setup.md

 By connecting Fleet to ABM, Macs purchased through Apple or an authorized reseller can automatically enroll to Fleet when they’re first unboxed and set up by your end user.

+New or wiped macOS hosts that are in ABM, before they've been set up, appear in Fleet with **MDM status** set to "Pending.

 This section will guide you through how to:

 1. Generate certificate and private key for ABM